Agreements, Guidelines, Notices & Policies

 The Sugar Grove Park District complies with Americans with Disabilities Act (ADA), which prohibits discrimination in the provision of programs, services and activities to individuals with disabilities.
 We invite any resident with a special need to contact our staff so that a smooth inclusion may occur.

 Inclusion services provide opportunities for people with disabilities and those without disabilities to participate in recreational activities together.
 If you would like to enroll in a park district program and need special assistance, just request additional services by marking the “special accommodations” section on the Park District registration form.
-The request will be forwarded to the Fox Valley Special Recreation Association Inclusion Coordinator who will help determine appropriate assistance needed to participate in the program.
+The request will be forwarded to the Fox Valley Special Recreation Association Inclusion Department, who will help determine appropriate assistance needed to participate in the program.
 Please provide at least a two-week notice for an inclusion request.

 Intergovernmental Agreement with Fox Valley Park District